Always up-to-date LTT and NRST Frequently Asked Questions

 Risk management advice: Lawyers are encouraged to take detailed notes and to obtain appropriate documentation from clients with respect to the information required for the LTT changes and the new NRST.
 In the case where no documentation is available, lawyers could consider having their client sign an affidavit to satisfy the specific requirement.
 Some lawyers have indicated they plan to have clients complete the paper version of PIPS5 Form which is itself in affidavit form and can be signed as such by a client.

 - How will the audit process work and what are the expectations for documentary verification of the information collected by lawyers?
 See comments in the previous FAQ.
-The Ministry of Finance is to provide further information.
+The Ministry’s website states: The Ministry; authority to audit for provincial land transfer tax liability (including for NRST) is set out in section 10 of the Land Transfer Tax Act.
+It provides a link for further details – http://www.fin.gov.on.ca/en/audit/index.html.
+[Updated May 31/17].

 - What is “agricultural land”?
 From the page on the PIPS5 Form on the Ministry website, agricultural land is farm lands used for farm purposes by the owner, or used for farm purposes by a tenant of the owner and buildings thereon used for farm purposes, including the residence of the owner or tenant and of the owner’s or tenant’s employees and their families on the farm land.